 ICE: A cloud-based freely open-source repository with physical sample tracking capabilities that stores microbial strain, sequence, and plant seed information, including that associated with JBEI publications.
 Includes features such as DNA sequence editing and annotation, sequence validation results analysis, FASTA/GenBank/SBOL 2 support, and Web-of-Registries functionality.

-VectorEditor: A cloud-based freely open-source visual DNA editing and annotation tool.
+VectorEditor: A cloud-based, freely open-source visual DNA editing and annotation tool.

 DIVA: DIVA (Design, Implementation, and Validation Automation) improves the operational efficiency of companies and research institutions by decoupling DNA design from fabrication.
 The web-based software platform enables users to collaboratively and visually design DNA constructs and submit the designs to internal resources or outside vendors for construction at scale.
 Users can then track the construction and subsequent sequence validation processes using DIVA.